biocore/qiime/doc/scripts/distance_matrix_from_mapping.rst

 **Pairwise dissimilarity:**

-To calculate the distance matrix (using e.g. euclidean distance) on a column of the mapping file, where the results are output to DOB_euclidean.txt, use the following command:
+To calculate the distance matrix (using euclidean distance) on a column of the mapping file, where the results are output to DOB.txt, use the following command:

 ::

-	distance_matrix_from_mapping.py -i Fasting_Map.txt -c DOB -m euclidean -o distance_matrix/
+	distance_matrix_from_mapping.py -i Fasting_Map.txt -c DOB